The Columbia Redmond Mid is an inexpensive option for a light, mid-height hiking boot that does not compromise comfort in its lightweight design.

 The lightweight design and minimal support provided by the Columbia Redmond Mid makes them a great choice for light day hikes.
 Also, since they are not incredibly waterproof, these boots are better fit for hikes in dry environments where lots of rain is not anticipated.

 For new hikers that are not willing to pay the big bucks quite yet, these are a great introductory hiking boot.
 Found online for around $100, the Redmond Mid are our price point boot.
-They provide the support of a hiking boot with the price of a regular hiking shoe.
+They offer the support that comes along in a hiking boot, but are an exceptional price (more along the lines of a hiking shoe).

 The synthetic and mesh uppers and the Omni-Grip sole combine to make the Redmond Mid a decent hiking boot that is comfortable and breathable.
 While not the most durable or supportive of the boots we tested, the Redmond is a good option for a lightweight, well-priced introductory hiking boot.